ark-lang/ark/docs/REFERENCE.md

 Each clause must end with a semi-colon, including blocks.

 ### For Loops
-For loops are a little more different in Alloy.
+For loops are a little more different in Ark.
 There are no while loops, or do-while loops.

 #### Infinite Loop
 If you want to just loop till you break, you write a for loop with no condition, for instance: